abagames/pixel-art-gen/README.md

 }
 ```

-Check each value of the `Pixel` array to render the generated pixel art.
+Use the 'pag.draw' function to draw the generated pixel art.
 ```js
 // draw a generated pixels
 function drawPixels(actor) {